MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

 .. warning::
     FASTA files used in the BAM pipeline *must* be named with a .fasta file extension.
 Furthermore, if alignments are to be carried out against the human nuclear genome, chromosomes MUST be ordered by their number for GATK to work!
 See the `GATK FAQ`_ for more information.

-In the case of this example project, we will be mapping our data against the revised Cambridge Reference Sequence (rCRS) for the human mitochondrial genome, which is included in examples folder under '000\_prefxies', as a file named 'rCRS.fasta'.
+In the case of this example project, we will be mapping our data against the revised Cambridge Reference Sequence (rCRS) for the human mitochondrial genome, which is included in examples folder under 'prefixes', as a file named 'rCRS.fasta'.
 To add it to the makefile, locate the 'Prefixes' section located below the 'Options' section, and update it as described above (lines 5 and 7):

 .. code-block:: yaml
     :emphasize-lines: 6,8